 Hyderabad is an ancient city (4th largest in India) located in south- central India.
 It has a rich history with admixture of diverse cultures.
 It is famous for its cultural heritage, pearl trading and exotic cuisine.
 Hyderabad is also known for its IT/ Pharma & Biotech industries.
 Weather in January will be very pleasant with temps between 150C (low) and 280C (high).
 Hyderabad is well connected by International flights from several cities across the world.

-India is a member country of International Federation for Cell Biology, and Asian-Pacific organization for Cell Biology and this first joint meeting will be held by CCMB, with Dr. Vegesna Radha & Dr. Jyotsna Dhawan as organizing secretaries.
+India is a member country of International Federation for Cell Biology, and Asian-Pacific organization for Cell Biology.
+This joint meeting will be organized by CSIR-CCMB, with Dr. Vegesna Radha & Dr. Jyotsna Dhawan as organizing secretaries.